rlneumiller/ollama_chat/ollama-chat-web/README.md

+# Experimental
-# Experimental - Created to flesh out some ideas - not for production use - you at your own risk
+- Created to flesh out some ideas
+- not for production use
+- use at your own risk

 - Created from my ollama_chat_app repo on github for the most part from one prompt with Minimax agent.
 - Required only a minor edit of the package.json to get "pnpm dev" to start up on my machine